 The new Series 3 watch will cost $399 and support a range of third-party apps.

 Apple has never released numbers on watch sales, but analyst Gene Munster with Loup Ventures forecast the company would sell 26 million in 2018.

 Also featured at the launch event was an upgraded Apple TV that will support the high-resolution display known as 4K and will feature more programming options as Apple steps up efforts to cut content deals and produce its own shows.

 Cook opened the event at the Steve Jobs Auditorium on Apple`s new campus with a tribute to company co-founder and former CEO Jobs, who died in 2011.

 The Apple building itself was considered to be Jobs` final product, and Cook spent a few minutes boasting about the design, energy-saving features and public spaces at the new campus, including a flagship Apple Store.

-The theater, never before open to the public, features an expansive glass-enclosed lobby, with two massive white stone staircases leading down to the auditorium.
+The theatre, never before open to the public, features an expansive glass-enclosed lobby, with two massive white stone staircases leading down to the auditorium.
 Inside, the decor is similar to that of Apple`s stores, with hard maple flooring and tan leather seats.

 (This article has not been edited by Zeebiz editorial team and is auto-generated from an agency feed.)